emmaC11/Caesar-Cipher/README.md

 ## Event Listener Testing
 * All button clicks trigger an event.
 When the 'encrypt' or 'decrypt' button is clicked on the home screen, the home page is hidden and the input section is displayed.
-* The return button in the encrypt decrypt section hides the input section and displays the home screen when clicked.
+* The return button in the 'encrypt/decrypt' section hides the input section and displays the home screen when clicked.
-* The help button on the home screen, opens the help.html page and displays the help page.
+* The help button opens the help.html page and displays the help page.
-* The return button in the help page returns to index.html (the home screen) when clicked.
+* The return button on the help page returns to index.html (the home screen) when clicked.
-* The 'encrypt'/'decrypt' display the ciphertext when clicked.
+* The 'encrypt'/'decrypt' button displays the ciphertext when clicked.

 ## Manual Testing
 | Feature                 | Expect                                                 | Action             | Result            |